-They say that breakfast is the most important meal of the day, but it’s important that we get it right!
+They say that breakfast is the most important meal of the day and it’s important that we get it right!
 This is often the first place I start with my private clients, but why and what are they doing wrong?
 Well, many processed breakfast cereals release their carbohydrate content very quickly (even if they are labelled “low sugar”) and are really lacking in essential nutrients that we need to thrive.
 It’s a scientific fact that if the first meal we eat in the day is high in protein, we consume less overall throughout the day, and I for one know how much better I’m able to concentrate and keep going when I eat a good high-protein breakfast.

 So, one of my favourite breakfasts is home-made granola.
 Making granola might look complicated and time-consuming, but I assure you, once you get in the swing of it, it really isn’t that onerous and the benefits to your health and energy levels, as well as your wallet, will speak volumes!

-This is my latest batch, inspired by my pick-you-own strawberry experience (I sliced and dehydrated these strawberries, but you can also buy them in health food stores, online shops, or substitute for another dried fruit such as raisins or cranberries).
+This batch was inspired by my pick-you-own strawberry experience (I sliced and dehydrated these strawberries, but you can also buy them in health food stores, online shops, or substitute for another dried fruit such as raisins or cranberries).

 I’ve called it “omega 3” because it’s rich in the fats that our body coverts to healthy omega 3 (think heart and brain health) and which tend to be lacking in many shop-bought cereals which often provide more omega 6 fats).
 Omega 3 in this recipe comes from the walnuts, flax seeds and hemp hearts, but you can mix it up with whatever you have to hand in terms of nuts and seeds.

-6. Leave the granola to cool in the tray, then add the dried fruit, mix well and store in an airtight container.
+Once cool, mix in the freeze-dried berries and transfer to an airtight container.
 This will last 2-4 weeks kept in a cool and dark cupboard.
 Serve with full-fat plain yogurt or milk.